 - Halloween toys (I used some from the dollar store and plastic spiders)

-I rolled out the butcher paper on the floor and taped it down.
+For this Halloween spin, I rolled out the butcher paper on the floor and taped it down.
 That way it doesn’t fold up on us or move while my daughter (3.5) sets up her parade.

-Next I made two lines on the paper: one curvy and the other zig zag.
+I made two lines on the paper: one curvy and the other zig zag.
 I labeled them with “start” and “finish” even though she can’t read those words yet.

 I know this looks simple.